karkman/MetagenomeCourse2019/MetagenomePart2.md

 The annotation of resistance genes will be done as an *array* job.
 You can learn more about array jobs in Taito from [here.](https://research.csc.fi/fi/taito-array-jobs)

 We use Bowtie2 for the mapping and Samtools for analysing the mapping results.
 Both can be found from Taito, so we only need to load the biokit.
 But first we need to index the database file for mapping.
 This is done using `bowtie2-build` command.
+Bowtie2 part of the biokit, load it with `module load biokit`
 ```
 bowtie2-build ResFinder.fasta ResFinder
 ```